CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 2. Disabled
 3. AC and Battery

+!!! info ""
-!> AC is required with magic packet type Wake On LAN.
+    AC is required with magic packet type Wake On LAN.

+!!! info ""
-!> Wake On LAN function may be blocked due to password configuration.
+    Wake On LAN function may be blocked due to password configuration.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|